How to design: anything

 - Validation » Find Outcomes

 This constant change means designs always need to be updated or rethought.
-This is not a burden, but one of your greatest opportunities for inspiration.
+Your map needs to be updated.
+This is not a burden, but one of your greatest opportunities for truly great design.